nordentesla/food-inventory-management/README.md

 The program is called **Food Inventory Management**.

 It is a program that is used to manage food inventory in the household.
+It uses a flat-file database (CSV file) to store information.

 ### Features